-Along with counseling, antidepressants are a common treatment for depression.
+Along with psychotherapy, antidepressants are a common treatment for depression.
 Four out of 10 people treated with antidepressants improve with the first one they try.
 If the first antidepressant medication doesn’t help, the second or third often will.
 Most people eventually find one that works for them.
 Yet many people who could benefit from an antidepressant never try one, often because of fears about them, experts say.

 Here are eight common fears about antidepressants, as well as facts that can help you and your doctor decide if an antidepressant is right for you.

 Fear:Antidepressants make you forget your problems rather than deal with them.

 Fact: Antidepressants can’t make you forget your problems, but they may make it easier for you to deal with them.
 Being depressed can distort your perception of your problems and sap you of the energy to address difficult issues.
-Many therapists report that when their patients take antidepressants, it helps them make more progress in counseling.
+Many therapists report that when their patients take antidepressants, it helps them make more progress in psychotherapy.

 Fear: Antidepressants change your personality or turn you into a zombie.

 Fact: When taken correctly, antidepressants will not change your personality.
 They will help you feel like yourself again and return to your previous level of functioning.
 (If a person who isn’t depressed takes antidepressants, they do not improve that person’s mood or functioning - it's not a "happy pill.")
 Rarely, people experience apathy or loss of emotions while on certain antidepressants.
 When this happens, switching to a different antidepressant may help.

 Fear: Taking an antidepressant will make me gain weight.